WillowyBoat2388/legendary-journey/README.md

 **Files:**
 - `ingestion_landing_zone.py` — Reads raw payloads from cloud storage and writes them to the bronze landing table, preserving original format and metadata.
 - `ingestion_raw_zone.py` — Reads landing records, validates against producer contracts (from `resources/contracts/`), applies basic transformations (e.g., type coercion), and writes to the raw table.
-- `raw_zone_schema_validation.py` — Validates incoming JSON payloads against contract schemas; used as a reusable library by the ingestion pipeline.

 **Notebooks** (in `bronze_layer_ingest/notebooks/`):
-- `Landing Zone Pipeline SCRIPT.ipynb` — walkthrough of the landing zone ingestion, how to run locally and submit to Databricks.
+- `Landing Zone Pipeline SCRIPT.ipynb` — Test Notebook to walkthrough landing zone ingestion, test run locally and submit to Databricks.
-- `Raw Zone Schema Validation Pipeline SCRIPT.ipynb` — demonstrates validation logic and error handling.

 #### Silver Layer: Transformation & Curation

-The `silver_layer_transform/` folder contains SQL transformation examples.
+The `silver_layer_transform/` folder contains streaming transformations on validated raw data from the Bronze Zone using Pyspark and SQL.

 **Files:**
-- `new_query.sql` — Example aggregation query that combines well telemetry and facility metadata to produce a curated dataset (e.g., rolling 24-hour averages by facility).
+- `base_firm_refresh.py` — aggregation query that joins well telemetry and facility metadata to produce a curated dataset about data sources (e.g., Facility Identity delineated by management firm).
+- `base_lease_refresh.py` — transformation query that pivots well-telemetry data to produce a table that holds well production information (e.g., second-by-second play of well performance).
+- `base-reservoir-view.sql` — aggregation query that showcases reservoir production dataset.

+#### Gold Layer: Serving Tables

+The `gold_bi_table_sink/` folder serves as the source of user tables which server dashboards and reports, from which analysts can answer business questions and satisfy stakeholder needs.

+**Files:**
+- `serving_fill.sql` - Rolling Merge query that feeds a monitoring dashboard table, from which production performance can be monitored and alerts set-up, by non-technical users.
+- `postgres_push.py` - Example Script to push gold datasets to external postgres tables to satisfy third-party partners and auditors

 #### Infrastructure: Terraform Modules